tamal3472/Data-Analysis-CP610/README.md

-# Data-Analysis-CP610 Fall-2024 WLU
+# Data-Analysis-CP610 Fall-2024 WLU Assignments

-### This repo contains the complete working files of all three assingments and the final project
+### This repo contains the complete working files of all three assingments